flyingarmageddon/SuperCleverLockscreen/README.md

 - ~~weather forecast~~ (in progress),
 - easy-to-use installer.

-Note: lockscreen is still in dev :)
+Note: lockscreen is still in development.
+Not all features are fully functional :)

 ## Installation & use